-Current trends lean toward handwritten notes in some instances, as they are viewed as a more personal form of written communication..
-If you are comfortable with a more formal style, if your handwriting is not presentable, or if you have much to express, then type all your letters.
 If you are hand writing any notes, buy notepaper or cards that look conservative.
 Simply buy blank thank you cards from Target or Walmart and be sure they come with matching envelopes!
-Thank you emails are also perfectly acceptable.

 Do not be skimpy with your thank you notes.
 Be sure to send thank you notes to all those with whom you met or spoke by telephone for advice or referrals, including professors, counselors, and attorneys with whom you have met for informational interviews.
 Let them know you will be in touch with an update on your progress.
 These individual touches will earn you a positive professional reputation and may help you in the future.